arched-dev/flask-scheema/_sources/quickstart.rst.txt

         - ``tag_group``: The tag group that the model will be placed in in the API Documentation.

         Don't inherit from your base model, but from ``db.Model`` as you normally would.
-When using `Flask-SQLAlchemy`_, you set the base model when initializing the extension.
+When using `Flask-SQLAlchemy`_, you set the base model when initializing the extension, we will cover that shortly...

         .. code:: python